shaniber/recipes/content/salads/caesar-wedge.md

 + 2    tbsp    red onion, minced
 ~~~~

 ## Directions
-Slice romain heads in half, and place on plate cut side up.
-Drizzle with the dressing.
-Sprinkle with half of the parmesan cheese and bacon.
-Sprinkle red onion across wedge.
-Serve topped with fresh ground black pepper and garnish with red onion rings.
+Slice romaine heads in half, and place on plate cut side up.
+Drizzle with
+the dressing.
+Sprinkle with half of the parmesan cheese, bacon, and red
+onion across wedge.
+Serve topped with fresh ground black pepper and
+garnish with red onion rings.

 ## Yield
 2 servings.